thomas-bouvier/palette-extractor/README.md

 palette-extractor
 =================

-This program extracts the top `N` dominant colors from an image, where `N` can be set by the user.
+This program extracts the dominant color or a representative color palette from an image.

 ## Usage